microsoft/Low-Code/website/blog/2023-lcf/2023-02-13/index.md

 ### Start from data

 Maybe you already have some business data to work with and you’d like to build an app that connects to this data directly.
-It doesn’t matter if your data lives in Excel, SharePoint, an Azure SQL Database or even Dataverse – you can create a working 3-screen app in just a few clicks and choose to customise it however you want.
+It doesn’t matter where your data lives – you can create a working 3-screen app in just a few clicks and choose to customise it however you want.

 The generated 3-screen app includes: